 The segment is impaired for bacteria for contact recreation.
-The data for this analysis were collected during a study in 2004 and 2005 to gather information prior to the development of a constructed wetland to filter runoff from the Green Valley Farms Colonia.
-The project was not funded.
+The data for this analysis were collected during a study in 2004 and 2005 prior to the development of a constructed wetland from the Green Valley Farms Colonia.

 The segment also has concerns for nitrates and chlorophyll-a.